MarkPearlCoZa/Blog_General/_posts/2016-05-06-Team-Tourism.md

 #### Why is this a better way? ####

-Open cross pollination at a fraction of the price
+Open cross pollination at a fraction of the price with no bias - you get to see exactly what and how a different team handles things.

 ---------------------------------------------------------------------------------------